Marcus asks, “How do you measure brand equity?”

 Yeah, then we did the previous quarter.
 But again, the the gold standard is still market research.
 So use that as much as you can.
 So great question.
 Marcus is a very big question.
 So this is a very short answer to a very what is going to be a very, very detailed process for you to go through.
 As always, if you have questions, please leave them in the comments.
 Please subscribe to the newsletter and the YouTube channel.
 We’ll talk to you soon.
 Take care

 if you want help with your company’s data and analytics.
-Visit brain trust insights. com today and let us know how we can help you
+Visit Trust Insights. com today and let us know how we can help you

 Want to read more like this from Christopher Penn?
 Get updates here: